WICG/file-system-access/MoveAndRename.md

 directories.
 This requires creating a new file/directory, copying over data (recursively, in the case of a directory), and removing the original.
-This process is slow, error prone (e.g. disk full), and can require re-uploading files in some cases (e.g. Google Drive files on ChromeOS).
+This process is slow, error prone (e.g. disk full), and can require re-uploading files in some cases (e.g. Google Drive files on Chrome OS).

-We propose adding new `FileSystemHandle::rename()` and `FileSystemHandle::move()` methods. `rename()` guarantees atomic moves of a file or directory without the need to duplicate data. `move()` only offers atomic moves of a file or directory if it is moved within the same file system, while moves to non-local file systems, will not be guaranteed to be atomic and may involve duplicating data.
+We propose adding new `FileSystemHandle::rename()` and `FileSystemHandle::move()` methods. `rename()` guarantees atomic moves of a file or directory without the need to duplicate data. `move()` only offers atomic moves of a file or directory if it is moved within the same file system, while moves to non-local file systems will not be guaranteed to be atomic and may involve duplicating data.
 See the [Open Questions](#open-questions---move).

 # API Surface

 We propose adding a `rename()` method and a `move()` method with two variations.

 `rename()` will rename a file or directory.
 It is guaranteed to be atomic.